Coal Point

 Table Chart PROFILE FAQ

-Coal Point features high concentrations of family households, with a fairly typical median household size
+Coal Point features high concentrations of family households, with a higher-than-average median household size

-Family households account for 80.8% of all households, including 30.8% that are couples with children, 41.3% that are couples without children, and 7.2% that are single parent families.
-Non-family households comprise the remaining 19.2%, with lone person households at 18.4% and group households comprising 0.9% of the total.
-The median household size is 2.5 people, which matches the average for the Rest of NSW.
+Family households account for 80.8% of all households, including 30.8% couples with children, 41.3% couples without children, and 7.2% single parent families.
+Non-family households make up the remaining 19.2%, with lone person households at 18.4% and group households comprising 0.9%.
+The median household size is 2.5 people, larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households